aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/download-file/_index.md

 ## Excel API SDK

 Using an SDK is the best way to speed up development.
-An SDK handles low-level details and enables you to focus on your project tasks.
+An SDK handles low‑level details and enables you to focus on your project tasks.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: